CrystalRae90/Stock-Analysis/README.md

 ### 2018 Refactored Code

 Unlike the 2018 Code, the 2018 Refactored Code uses multiple arrays to increase the efficiency of the code.
 The Ticker Volumes, Starting and Ending Prices were previous set as individual variables.
-In this new script, we have set them to also be arrays similar to *tickers*.
+In this new script, we set them to also be arrays similar to *tickers*.
 We also introduced a new variable called *TickerIndex* to be used later as the index of the arrays.

       Dim TickerIndex As Single